moorepants/dissertation/eom.rst

 multi-body systems.
 I've since used the open source software `SymPy
 <http://sympy.org>`_ to derive the equations with the help of the included
-``mechanics`` package which was developed in our lab to provide a software package suitable of academia with similar capabilities as Autolev.
+``mechanics`` package which was developed in our lab to provide a software package suitable for academia with capabilities similar to Autolev.
 The input code for both software packages are available in the ``src/eom`` directory of the dissertation source files.